-Clarification: Application format
+Application format

-Your 10-page application must include all crucial information, including tables, charts, figures and photographs that a reviewer would need to read in order to assess your application.
+Your research proposal must include all crucial information (including tables, charts, figures and photographs) that a reviewer will need to read in order to assess your application.
 Reviewers are under no obligation to read other supplementary application materials that you may attach.
 Read more